dqops/dqo/docs/data-sources/postgresql.md

 ## Prerequisite credentials

-You need a PostgreSQL account.
+To add PostgreSQL data source connection to DQOps you need a PostgreSQL account.

 By default, PostgreSQL restricts connections to hosts and networks included in the pg_hba.conf file.
 In case of restrictions you need to add the IP address used by DQOps to [Allowed IP Addresses in PostgreSQL Network Policies](https://www.postgresql.org/docs/9.1/auth-pg-hba-conf.html).